JayTank/Machine-Learning-Pipeline/README.md

 # Machine-Learning-Pipeline
-Creating a Machine Learning Pipeline to transform, process and analyze a large National Patient Database
+Creating a Machine Learning Pipeline to transform, process and analyze a large National Patient Database.
+The results obtained with the proposed method can be used for tailored health communication.

 System Requiremens:\
 Programming Language - Python 3.x\